SriRavindranath/DataCater/README.md

-# DataCater
+# DataCater :) #
 Author="Sriravindranath"

-# Description
+Description
-# This webapplication is involved in hive reporting, queue management, Automated #
-# Download of the reports from the portal, handling AdHoc requests               #
+This webapplication is involved in hive reporting, queue management, Automated  Download of the reports from the portal, handling AdHoc requests

-## installation
+Installation
 sudo pip install requirements.txt

-#Run
+Run
 python app.py

 #Browse the application in localhost:5000